suno-ai/bark/README.md

 ### 🌎 Foreign Language

 Bark supports various languages out-of-the-box and automatically determines language from input text.
-When prompted with code-switched text, Bark will even attempt to employ the native accent for the respective languages in the same voice.
+When prompted with code-switched text, Bark will attempt to employ the native accent for the respective languages.
+English quality is best for the time being, and we expect other languages to further improve with scaling.

 ```python
 text_prompt = """